NethServer/ns8-core/docs/core/user_domains.md

 2. RFC2307

-A module can discover the list of available account domains with the `cluster.ldapproxy` Python module.
+A module can discover the list of available account domains with the `agent.ldapproxy` Python module.
 The following command dumps a list of parameters required to connect with an LDAP database on cluster node 1.

-    runagent python3 -mcluster.ldapproxy
+    runagent python3 -magent.ldapproxy

 Returned TCP endpoints are local (`host` is `127.0.0.1`) and do not require TLS.
 The port number depends on the LDAP domain.